 We are a family that love to travel.
 Simple.
 If you hadn’t figured that out already, then where have you been.
 I wrote a post recently about how travelling has taken on a different shape since our son came along and has even changed since then.
-A little while ago, we adults sat down and listed out everywhere we’d love to go with our little dude and what started as a list has become our long-term travel plans as a family.
+A little while ago, we adults sat down and listed out everywhere we’d love to go with our little dude and what started as a list has become our family travel bucket list.

 I was born abroad to Irish parents and have travelled since I was very young.
 My hubby travelled less so, but has made up for it in more recent years.
 I think my love of travelling comes from my Dad.
 He was a deep-sea fisherman in the 60’s, travelling as far North as Iceland, and has so many tales to tell about that time.

 Then, shortly after marrying my Mum, they emigrated to South Africa, before heading into Botswana, where both one of my sisters and I were born.
 A return trip to Ireland for just over a year was followed by five more years in South Africa where my middle sister was born.
 We also spent a summer in Saudi Arabia, all thanks to my Dad’s work.
 So, you could say travelling is in our blood.

 My hubby visited America as a baby and had plenty of holidays with his family to the UK and around Ireland, but his first real foray into travelling abroad came when he spent a year working at what was then called EuroDisney, as a member of the opening crew.
 Since then he has travelled to many European countries, most of them with me.
 He has returned to America several times over, both for work and with us, and has even visited India and Singapore for work, destinations my son and I are yet to visit.